What to expect after you apply

-Once your application has been evaluated, you’ll receive another letter letting you know we’ve either provisionally accepted, waitlisted, or declined your application.
+Once your application has been evaluated, you’ll receive another letter letting you know we’ve either conditionally accepted, waitlisted, or declined your application.
 Here’s what it all means.

 Congratulations!
 You’re almost there.
 Conditional acceptance means we’ve received your application and portfolio but need your confirmation fee and any outstanding documents required to complete our evaluation.
-This includes official transcripts and English proficiency documents (final copies are due by August 1 for first year students, and May 31 for transfer students).
+This includes official transcripts and English proficiency documents (final copies are due by August 1 for First Year Studies students, and May 31 for transfer students.

 If your letter didn’t specify any documents, great!
 Pay your confirmation fee by May 1 (which is the priority deadline to pay this fee) and you’re good to go.

-If your letter requests official transcripts or English proficiency documents, make sure these reach us by August 1 (May 31 for transfer student applicants).
+If your letter requests official transcripts or English proficiency documents, make sure these reach us by August 1.

-Don’t miss those deadlines!
-If we don’t receive your documents in time, your conditional acceptance will be withdrawn and you’ll have to reapply to the college at a later date.
+If we don’t receive your documents in time, your conditional acceptance will be withdrawn and you’ll have to reapply to the university at a later date.